 Ditch the Meeting Room

-Liven things up by forgoing staff meetings in boardrooms and hold ‘standing-only’ meetings instead.
-Doing this will broaden your horizons; you can go outside if it’s sunny for example or adopt this for part of the day at individual work desks.
+Liven things up by forgoing staff meetings in boardrooms and holding ‘standing-only’ meetings instead.
+Doing this will broaden your horizons; you can go outside if it’s sunny for example or adopts this for part of the day at individual work desks.
 Another advantage is meetings will become briefer and to the point, while ideas will come easier which justifies the phrase ‘thinking on your feet!’
-From office space Jewellery Quarter professionals to New York capitalists and Silicon Valley entrepreneurs, everyone is adopting something they love into their work spaces to make them lively, fun and productive places to work.
+From office space Jewellery Quarter professionals to New York capitalists and Silicon Valley entrepreneurs, everyone is adopting something they love into their workspaces to make them lively, fun, and productive places to work.

 Take your iPod to Work

 Some people work better if they have some music playing in the background and although this may not be possible in an office environment, taking your music player and headphones to work will do just as well.
 This does not mean having them on all day of course, but you could occasionally use your headphones as a way to block out distractions when you need to focus on an important task.

 Newer companies have discarded the idea of the formal office; installations such as tunnels instead of doors and even hammocks for quick naps are now commonplace in the offices of companies such as Coca-Cola-owned Innocent drinks, Facebook, and Google.